Pairing Good Lobster with the Best Wine

 Red Wine with Lobster

-Softer, lighter reds, made from thin-skinned grapes like Pinot Noir or Gamay, can accompany your favorite seafood, if matched thoughtfully.
+Softer, lighter reds made from thin-skinned grapes like Pinot Noir or Gamay can pair well with your favorite seafood when matched thoughtfully.

-The next step in lobster and wine matching would be to master the skill of cooking with the two.
-Of course, we have to clarify that “cooking with wine” doesn’t mean sipping a glass of wine while you cook (although that is definitely allowed!).
+The next step in lobster-and-wine matching would be to master cooking with both.
+Of course, we must clarify that “cooking with wine” doesn’t mean sipping a glass of wine while you cook (although that is definitely allowed!).

-Not a wine drinker?
+Not a wine oenophile?
 No worries.
-You can have a local craft beer, or wash down that lobster dinner with a fun cocktail or drink!
-And there’s plenty of non-alcoholic drinks to sip with your seafood like a sparkling lemonade or a home brewed ice tea.
+You can have a local craft beer or wash down that lobster dinner with a fun cocktail or drink!
+And there are plenty of non-alcoholic drinks to sip with your seafood, like a sparkling lemonade or a home-brewed iced tea.

 You Pick Up the Wine, LobsterAnywhere will Deliver the Lobster!

-Whether you’re looking for a wine to pair with lobster tail, craving a lobster dinner for two, or looking for the perfect business or personal gift, you can trust LobsterAnywhere.com to deliver the best tasting seafood.
+Whether you’re looking for a wine to pair with a lobster tail, craving a lobster dinner for two, or looking for the perfect business or personal gift, you can trust LobsterAnywhere.com to deliver the best-tasting seafood.
 Log on to LobsterAnywhere today and have tomorrow’s dinner delivered to your doorstep.

 We’ll leave the wine selection up to you.